staadecker/utoc-membership-system/components/membership-form-frontend/README.md

 1. Clone this repository.

-2. Set the variable `ENVIRONMENT` in `index.html` to `"dev"`.
+2. Copy `./environment/env.localhost.js` to `./env.js`.
+This will specify to use the PayPal sandbox environment and localhost endpoint.

 3. Open `index.html` in your browser.
-Note that there will be no styling as explained above.

 4. Fill out the form and complete a PayPal purchase using a [Personal PayPal Sandbox Account](https://developer.paypal.com/docs/api-basics/sandbox/accounts/).